-The six teams who disgraced the Premier League with their presence by playing atrocious football and barely being able to scratch a few wins together.
+The seven teams who disgraced the Premier League with their presence by playing atrocious football and barely being able to scratch a few wins together.

 The so-called Best League In The World™ has had some pretty terrible teams in it over the years, but usually there’s just one big stinker in the bunch per season.

-Last year we witnessed, statistically speaking, two of the worst in the history of the Premier League, as Fulham and Huddersfield Town battled it out for the title of worst in the division.
+Last year we witnessed two of the worst, statistically speaking, in the history of the Premier League, as Fulham and Huddersfield Town battled it out for the title of worst in the division.

 By season’s end, Huddersfield won, in a manner of speaking.

 These may not necessarily be the very worst clubs we have seen since 1992 — Wolves of 2012 and QPR from 2013 would give these guys a run for their money — but that’s a list for another day.
 In any case, these teams are in the conversation regardless.

 The Premier League clubs with the lowest points totals ever: